Learn Email Compliance Global Regulations

 The Digital Personal Data Protection Act 2023 was passed in August 2023.
 As of April 2026, core sections are in force, but implementation rules continue to be finalized by India's Ministry of Electronics and IT (MeitY).

-Scope: applies to processing of digital personal data within India, or outside India if in connection with offering goods or services to Indian residents.
-Maximum penalty: up to INR 250 crore (approximately $30 million USD) per violation.
+Scope: applies to processing of digital personal data within India, or outside India if connected to offering goods or services to Indian residents.
+Penalties can be significant; verify current thresholds in official MeitY materials.

 Key roles: